ziyyy101/FizzBuzz/README.md

 own implementation in Python to help you begin to create a mapping between the two languages.

-- [ ] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
+- [ ] Make note of any specific Java syntax which stands out to you and compare what you come up with the rest of your team.
 Try to come up with a list of at least five things that strike you as either similar to or different from Python.

-Tip: IntelliJ works just like PyCharm, so you can place breakpoints and step through the code using the debugger in the same way.
+> Tip: IntelliJ works just like PyCharm, so you can place breakpoints and step through the code
-You might find it informative to try stepping through the code to see what it is doing on a few iterations.
+> using the debugger in the same way.
+You might find it informative to try stepping through the
+> code to see what it is doing on a few iterations.

 ## The Main Function